 The initial visit can help your child learn to become comfortable with their dentist and establish a trusting relationship.
 A quick check of their teeth and gums will be done.
 Subsequent visits should be every six months for child dental care, the same as for adults.

 3 Reasons to Bring Your Child to The Dentist Early

-- Build trust.
-Showing trust in your dentist can teach your child that visits to the dentist are safe and an important step in the prevention and treatment of problems.
+- It Can Build Trust - Showing trust in your dentist can teach your child that visits to the dentist are safe and an important step in the prevention and treatment of problems.

-- Check technique.
-Find out if the teeth cleaning routine at home is working.
+- To Check Their Technique - Find out if the teeth cleaning routine at home is working.
 If spots are being missed, early discovery is key to keeping teeth healthy!

-- Proactive approach.
-By visiting the dentist every six months, your dentist can be proactive and catch any developing issues early.
+- Proactive Approach To Dental Care - By visiting the dentist every six months, your dentist can be proactive and catch any developing issues early.

 It’s important to understand that a child’s primary (“baby”) teeth are at risk of developing early childhood tooth decay as their protective enamel is thinner than that of permanent teeth.
 Tooth decay can be painful, impacting your child’s overall health.
 It can also trigger issues with sleeping, speaking or eating, as well as their ability to focus or learn.

 Tips to Encourage Good Dental Care for Your Child